Few-shot Forgery Detection via Guided Adversarial Interpolation

-Previous works rarely consider the case of unknown forgery approaches appearing in testing, which is however the most common real-world scenario.
-Although \cite{cozzolino2018forensictransfer,yang2020one,sun2021domain} research some similar problems in this direction, their setting are all limited and none of them provide a public benchmark for evaluation. \cite{sun2021domain} only considers the zero-shot case, and its accuracy is mostly around $60\%$ which is not far from random guesses and not meaningful to realistic applications. \cite{cozzolino2018forensictransfer,yang2020one} use samples from unknown forgery approaches but do not consider coverage among forgery approaches.
+\textbf{Few-Shot Classification.} Previous works rarely consider the case of unknown forgery approaches appearing in testing, which is however the most common real-world scenario.
+Although some work~\cite{cozzolino2018forensictransfer,yang2020one,sun2021domain} research similar problems in this direction, their settings are all limited and none of them provide a public benchmark for evaluation.
+LTW~\cite{sun2021domain} only considers the zero-shot case, and its accuracy is mostly around $60\%$ which is not far from random guesses and not meaningful to realistic applications.
+FT~\cite{cozzolino2018forensictransfer} and OSFG~\cite{yang2020one} use samples from unknown forgery approaches but do not consider coverage among forgery approaches.
 These two few-shot forgery detection methods will be evaluated and compared on our benchmark.

-\textbf{Few-Shot Classification.} In an open world, long-tailed problems are very common and attract lots of research attention~\cite{liu2019large,kang2019decoupling,wang2019dynamic,zhou2020bbn,kim2020m2m,liu2020deep,xiang2020learning}. \cite{kang2019decoupling} decouples the network and re-trains fully connected layers to balance the classification performance. \cite{cozzolino2018forensictransfer,yang2020one} leverage domain adaptation to supply the information of few-shot classes.
-Similar to our work, \cite{somavarapu2020frustratingly,kim2020m2m} transfer the knowledge from the majority domain to the minority domain to expand the information of few-shot class.
-However, image stylization from~\cite{somavarapu2020frustratingly} only transfers the style information which has less correlation with the forgery trace.
-Transferred samples from~\cite{kim2020m2m} are too close to majority samples and do not help much for this few-shot forgery detection task, while its teacher-student pipeline inspires our work to use guidance during domain interpolation.
+Regarding few-shot forgery detection as a long-tailed problem, which is very common in an open world and attracts lots of research attention~\cite{liu2019large, kim2020m2m}, FT~\cite{cozzolino2018forensictransfer} and OSFG~\cite{yang2020one} leverage domain adaptation to supply the information of few-shot classes.
+Similar to our work, M2m~\cite{kim2020m2m} transfers the knowledge from the majority domain to the minority domain to expand the information of the few-shot class.
+However, transferred samples from M2m are too close to the majority samples and do not help much for this few-shot forgery detection task, while its teacher-student pipeline inspires our work to use guidance during domain interpolation.

 \cutBeforeSection